venkat-othisamy/Social-Media-Analysis-of-Polaris/README.md

 ### Exploratory analysis
 <li> To find out users who tweets about Polaris most</li>
-<li> To find out months with most tweets and correlating with activites of Polaris</li>
+<li> To find out months with most tweets and correlating with activites of Polaris that month</li>

 ### Analysis
 #### Word cloud